NeilAllen/ruby_rails/Comparison-of-version-managers.md

 [asdf][] works like rbenv, but is able to manage not just Ruby versions, but also Node.js, Python, and many more via its plugin architecture.
 It's suitable for machines when you need to switch between many versions of different languages, but don't want to use a separate version manager for each language.

 It's downside is that it's likely [slower than rbenv](http://stratus3d.com/blog/2022/08/11/asdf-performance/).
+Although, asdf can be [combined with direnv](https://github.com/asdf-community/asdf-direnv#readme) to work around that.

 ## frum